a-schaefers/funtutorials/libvirt/readme.md

 gpasswd -a $USER libvirt
 ~~~~

-## Configure Qemu to have the option of using UEFI bios firmware
+## Tell Qemu where the UEFI bios firmware is located
 #### /etc/libvirt/qemu.conf
 ~~~~
 nvram = [